Diego Ciorciari: Professional career

 Ciorciari first started to play as a professional in Argentina in 1997, when he was only 17, playing for Ferro Carril Oeste with Luis Scola and Federico Kammerichs among others.
 Because he was the youngest player of the team, the speaker nicknamed him El 'pichón' Ciorciari, being pichón a baby bird.
 Despite his height, in 2001 he won the LNB Slam Dunk Contest against Walter Herrmann, after having lost the final the year before.

-Afterwards he moved to Austria, where he played only for two months before he moved to Italy, where he played in Lega and Lega-2.
+Afterwards he moved to Austria, where he played only for two months before he moved to Italy, where he played in Serie A and Legadue.
 In 2003 he signed for CAI Zaragoza, of Spanish second division LEB, and on 4 November 2004 he made his debut in ACB with Bilbao Basket.
 From 2005 to 2010 he played in the LEB league in different teams, and in May 2010 he won the LEB Play-off with Menorca basket and promoted to ACB.